Sample Storage PCB: Compliant Design Ensuring Medical Sample Integrity and Traceability

 For the Sample Storage PCB design, the following safety requirements must be checked item by item:

-• Insulation Coordination: Do creepage distances and air clearances comply with operating voltage and pollution degree requirements?
+• Insulation Coordination: Do creepage distances and clearances meet the requirements for working voltage and pollution degree?

-• Dielectric Strength Test: Can the isolation barrier on the PCB withstand the specified high-voltage test?
+• Dielectric Strength Test: Can the isolation barriers on the PCB withstand the specified high-voltage test?

-• Protective Earth: Is the impedance of the earth path sufficiently low (typically < 0.1Ω)?
+• Protective Grounding: Is the impedance of the grounding path sufficiently low (typically < 0.1Ω)?

-• Component Selection: Do all critical components (e.g., power supplies, fuses, connectors) have the corresponding safety certifications?
+• Component Selection: Do all critical components (such as power supplies, fuses, connectors) have corresponding safety certifications?

-• Temperature Rise Test: Are the temperatures of all components and PCB traces within safe limits under maximum load?
+• Temperature Rise Test: Under maximum load, are the temperatures of all components and PCB traces within safe limits?

 ISO 14971 Risk Management: Eliminating Hazards from the Design Source

 Risk management is the core soul of medical device development.
 For the Sample Storage PCB, we must systematically identify, evaluate, and control all foreseeable risks.
-ISO 14971 provides a complete framework for carrying out this process.
+ISO 14971 provides a complete framework for executing this process.

-2. Data logging interruption or error: May be caused by damaged storage chips, firmware bugs, or power fluctuations.
-The consequence is the inability to trace sample history, failing to comply with GxP (Good Practice) requirements.
+2. Data Recording Interruption or Errors: May result from storage chip damage, firmware bugs, or power fluctuations.
+Consequences include inability to trace sample history, failing to meet GxP (Good Practice) requirements.

-For these risks, control measures must be taken at the design stage.
-For example, to address temperature control failure, redundant temperature sensors, watchdog circuits to monitor MCU status, and independent hardware over-temperature protection circuits can be used.
-These complex control logics are also common in precise Digital Microscope PCB designs to ensure the stability of image acquisition.
+For these risks, control measures must be implemented during the design phase.
+For example, to address temperature control failure, redundant temperature sensors, watchdog circuits to monitor MCU status, and independent hardware over-temperature protection circuits can be employed.
+These complex control logics are also common in precise Digital Microscope PCB designs to ensure image acquisition stability.

 ISO 14971 Risk Management Process

-A closed-loop risk management process to ensure risks are reduced to an acceptable level (ALARP) throughout the product's entire lifecycle.
+A closed-loop risk management process ensuring risks are reduced to an acceptable level (ALARP) throughout the product lifecycle.

 1. Risk Analysis